 - a.
-The law enforcement officer shall direct the affidavit and e-warrant to the Business Hours Duty Judge, unless the matter is ongoing, in which case they shall be directed to the Judge who granted the first warrant in the case. - b.
-After uploading the electronically signed sworn affidavit and e-warrant, the officer shall phone the judicial assistant (J A) for the Business Hours Duty Judge.
-In an ongoing case, the officer shall phone the appropriate Judge's JA.
-The JA will bring the matter to the Judge's attention at the earliest appropriate time.
-If the officer cannot reach the appropriate JA, he or she should phone Court Administration.
+The law enforcement officer shall direct the affidavit and E-warrant to the Business Hours Duty Judge, unless the matter is ongoing, in which case they shall be directed to the judge who granted the first warrant in the case. - b.
+After uploading the electronically signed sworn affidavit and e-warrant, the officer shall phone the assigned judge's office.
+In an ongoing case, the officer shall phone the appropriate judge's office.
+The judicial assistant will bring the matter to the judge's attention at the earliest appropriate time.